Your Ideal Water Heater Is Out There Waiting For You

-The first thing to consider when choosing a new water heater is its capacity for producing hot water.
+When choosing a new water heater, the first thing to consider is its capacity for producing hot water.
 Suppose you’re only heating water for a single person.
 In that case, you may be better off using nothing but the sun’s glorious rays to warm your bathwater (no, seriously).
 However, families of 6 or more will need a water heater to provide copious amounts of on-demand hot water.

 A tankless(or on-demand) water heater is rated based on the gallons per minute (GPM) flow from a single faucet.
 So, first, determine the number of hot water faucets that typically operate simultaneously in your household, and multiply this number by three, the average GPM flow rate of a tap.
 The result is the heating capacity rating of a tankless unit.